jgm/doctemplates/README.md

   other values.
 This can be used to get lettered enumeration from array indices.
 To get uppercase letters, chain with `uppercase`.

+- `left n`:  Renders a textual value in a block of width `n`, aligned to the left, and has no effect on other values.
+This can be used to align material in tables, or to create list markers that occupy uniform space regardless of the number of digits.

+- `right n`:  Renders a textual value in a block of width `n`, aligned to the right, and has no effect on other values.

+- `center n`:  Renders a textual value in a block of width `n`, aligned to the center, and has no effect on other values.